Gargi Roysircar-Sodowsky (EdD)Professor, Director of Diversity Issues, and Director of the Multicultural Center

 Highest DegreeEdD, Texas Tech University

 Gargi Roysircar received her doctorate in educational psychology with emphasis in counseling psychology at Texas Tech University.
 She is the Founding Director of the Multicultural Center for Research and Practice at Antioch University New England and Professor of Clinical Psychology.
-She conducts research on social justice community outreach, the interface of acculturation and enculturation with the mental health of immigrants, multicultural competencies in practice and assessment, and training graduate students in culturally sensitive practice.
-She has authored 80 journal articles and chapters on these topics; her recent publications are:
+She conducts research on social justice community outreach, the effects of acculturation and enculturation on immigrant mental health, multicultural competencies in practice and assessment, and training graduate students in culturally sensitive treatment.
+She has authored 87 journal articles and chapters on these topics, a representative sample of which appears below;

 Roysircar, G. (2009).
 The big picture of social justice advocacy: Counselor, heal society and thyself.
 Journal of Counseling and Development, 87, 288-295.